tigermlt/blog/golang.md

   var: to create a variable
   card: the name of the variable
   string: only string type will ever be assigned to this variable

+  card := "hello" -> same as the definition above, but rely on the compiler to infer type, used when first defined if later we want to change the value of card, just need to use "=" card = "hello again"
   ```
+  - Go is static typed language (java, C++ as well, assign a type when defining a variable)
+    - basic go types: bool, string, int, float64
+  - dynamic typed language: javascript, ruby, python